daksh2k/zippyshare-dl/README.md

 The script can skip invalid or empty lines to move to the next line until EOF is reached and then it will auto exit.\
 EOF is calculated using 2 empty lines, the script auto exits if it encounters 2 empty lines in a row.\
 If not a Zippyshare link then all the links will be opened in new tabs to download the file manually.\
-Opening every link in the file can also be done using [openlinks.sh](./openlinks.sh) bash script.\
+Opening every link in the file can also be done using [openlinks.sh](./openlinks.sh) bash script.
-### If you only want to open links,it can be done using this simple[bash](./openlinks.sh) script also.
+### If you only want to open links, it can be done using this simple [bash](./openlinks.sh) script also.

 ## To run clone this repositary and create a virtual environment and install dependencies from [requirements.txt](./requirements.txt) file.